mashcode/NYCompost-data/README.md

 ###City food scrap collection & composting [map](https://mashcode.github.io/NYCompost/)

-Collect data to model neighborhood based waste diversion and recycling programs with user supplied Discourse metadata
+Model and network neighborhood based waste diversion and recycling programs using crowd-sourced metadata

 <!--

+ Urban food scrap collection & compost #relyoneachother

 Separating organic matter from household trash is the first step in changing ingrained habits of consumption.
 It immediately disrupts the human food linkages systemically.
-It brings into clearer view our other contributions to the waste stream &emdash; namely plastic and other hybrid non-biodegradable materials.
+It brings into clearer view our other contributions to the waste stream -- namely plastic and other hybrid non-biodegradable materials.

 Cities are moving to mandatory organic waste diversion and composting programs.
 It will be critical to provide accurate and near real-time information on the location and collection points of organic waste.
 Missing is the data to inform  and track participation in waste diversion programs and onsite composting.
 Harnessing the human energy will be essential to the projects success.

-##relyoneachother

 One could argue we are at a place in time where the science is in yet the existing methods to put that science to good effect are lagging.
 Climate change is here but are we?